stefanDeveloper/heiDGAF/docs/pipeline.rst

 Overview
 ========

+The core component of the software's architecture is its data pipeline.
+It consists of five stages/modules, and data traverses through it using Apache Kafka.

 .. image:: media/pipeline_overview.png

 Stage 1: Log Storage
 ====================

-The primary goal of this stage is to temporarily store incoming loglines until they can be processed by subsequent stages of the pipeline.
-This buffering approach ensures that incoming log data is not lost and can be processed efficiently when the next stages are ready.

-Once the data is stored, it can be retrieved by the next stage of the pipeline, referred to as :ref:`Stage 2: Log Collection`, which connects to the server.
-This design allows multiple :ref:`Log Collection<Stage 2: Log Collection>` instances to connect simultaneously, enabling load balancing and efficient distribution of processing tasks.
+This stage serves as the central contact point for all data.

 Overview
 --------

 The :class:`LogServer` class is the core component of this stage.
-It opens two types of network ports:

-1. **Incoming Port** (``port_in``): Used to receive loglines from various sources.
-2. **Outgoing Port** (``port_out``): Used to send stored loglines to connected components.

-This setup facilitates the asynchronous handling of log data, allowing various input sources to transmit loglines and multiple processing components to retrieve them as needed.
+It reads from several input sources and sends the data to Kafka, where it can be obtained by the following module.

 Main Class
 ----------